thepremiumcoder/serverless-todo-app-aws-lambda/README.md

 # Postman collection

-An alternative way to test your API, you can use the Postman collection that contains sample requests.
+An alternative way to test the API, you can use the Postman collection that contains sample requests.
 You can find a Postman collection in this project.
 To import this collection, do the following.

 Click on the import button: